SFS Degree Requirements and Academic Policies

 Fellowships, Scholarships, and Prizes

 Students from the School of Foreign Service are very successful competitors for a variety of post-graduate fellowships and scholarships, including the DAAD, Fulbright, Luce, Marshall, Mellon, Rhodes, and Truman.
-For more information, please refer to the Georgetown Office of Fellowships, Awards, and Research.
+For more information, please refer to the Center for Research and Fellowships.

 The School of Foreign Service offers undergraduates a wide range of fellowships and programs for research and study.
 Undergraduates may pursue scholarships toward internships, travel for academic research, study abroad opportunities, economic conferences, and more.